KaustubhShejole/StereoDetect/README.md

 Detecting Stereotypes and Anti-stereotypes the Correct Way Using Social Psychological Underpinnings

-This is the public repository for the work "Detecting Stereotypes and Anti-stereotypes the Correct Way Using Social Psychological Underpinnings", done by Mr. Kaustubh S. Shejole under the guidance of Prof. Pushpak Bhattacharyya.
+This is the public repository for the work "Detecting Stereotypes and Anti-stereotypes the Correct Way Using Social Psychological Underpinnings", done by Mr. Kaustubh S. Shejole (https://cse.iitb.ac.in/~kaustubhshejole) under the guidance of Prof. Pushpak Bhattacharyya (https://cse.iitb.ac.in/~pb).

 ## Paper